cloudbells/FieldGuide/README.md

 ## Planned Features (in no particular order)
 - Show ranks for each spell (there is currently no way of doing this with the API).
 - Show AQ tomes and spells that are gained through quests (such as the Mage's Conjure Water rank 7).
-- When clicking on a weapon skill, the addon will create a TomTom arrow (assuming TomTom is updated for Classic – perhaps there is an alternative), and mark the trainer on your map and minimap.
+- When clicking on a weapon skill, the addon will create a TomTom arrow, and mark the trainer on your map and minimap.
 - When clicking on any spell, it should also do the same as above – except it will choose the nearest trainer to where you are.
 (Perhaps an option to show the nearest Honored trainer for the 10% reduction in cost.)
 - Show Warlock pet skills (probably just together with the Warlock skills).